 Let’s get started!

-Luxury Perks & Upgrades: If you’re looking to book a luxury hotel stay via Virtuoso — Leigh Rowan, a member of our UP team as well as a Virtuoso agent, can help get you complimentary upgrades, daily breakfast for 2, late checkouts, and other valuable benefits (for no extra cost).
-Contact Leigh for a fast reply at [email protected] to access these special Virtuoso perks.
+Access Luxury Perks & Upgrades: If you’re looking to book a luxury hotel stay via Virtuoso — Leigh Rowan, a member of our UP team as well as a Virtuoso agent, can help get you complimentary room upgrades, daily breakfast for 2, late checkouts and more (for no extra cost).
+Contact Leigh for a fast reply at [email protected] to access these special perks.

 Table of contents